-The State Safety Programme is developed taking into account the standards and recommended practices of Annexes 1, 6, 8, 11, 13, 14 and 19 to the Chicago Convention, Regulation (EU) 2018/1139 of the European Parliament and of the Council of 4 July 2018 on common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency, and amending Regulations (EC) No 2111/2005, (EC) No 1008/2008, (EU) No 996/2010, (EU) No 376/2014 and Directives 2014/30/EU and 2014/53/EU of the European Parliament and of the Council, and repealing Regulations (EC) No 552/2004 and (EC) No 216/2008 of the European Parliament and of the Council and Council Regulation (EEC) No 3922/912 (hereinafter - Regulation No 2018/1139), the European Plan for Aviation Safety 2023-20253 (EPAS) developed by the European Aviation Safety Agency (EASA), and Commission Implementing Decision (EU) 2015/347 of 2 March 2015 concerning the inconsistency of certain targets included in the national or functional airspace block plans submitted pursuant to Regulation (EC) No 549/2004 of the European Parliament and of the Council with the Union-wide performance targets for the second reference period and setting out recommendations for the revision of those targets4.
+The State Safety Programme is developed taking into account the standards and recommended practices of Annexes 1, 6, 8, 11, 13, 14 and 19 to the Chicago Convention, Regulation (EU) 2018/1139 of the European Parliament and of the Council of 4 July 2018 on common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency, and amending Regulations (EC) No 2111/2005, (EC) No 1008/2008, (EU) No 996/2010, (EU) No 376/2014 and Directives 2014/30/EU and 2014/53/EU of the European Parliament and of the Council, and repealing Regulations (EC) No 552/2004 and (EC) No 216/2008 of the European Parliament and of the Council and Council Regulation (EEC) No 3922/91 (hereinafter - Regulation No 2018/1139), the European Plan for Aviation Safety (EPAS) developed by the European Aviation Safety Agency (EASA), and Commission Implementing Decision (EU) 2015/347 of 2 March 2015 concerning the inconsistency of certain targets included in the national or functional airspace block plans submitted pursuant to Regulation (EC) No 549/2004 of the European Parliament and of the Council of 10 March 2004 laying down the framework for the creation of the single European sky with the Union-wide performance targets for the second reference period and setting out recommendations for the revision of those targets.

 The measures for the implementation of the State Safety Programme are included in the State Plan for Aviation Safety (SPAS), which sets aviation safety objectives in the field of civil aviation in Latvia in accordance with the European Plan for Aviation Safety.
-The State Agency "Civil Aviation Agency" (hereinafter - the Civil Aviation Agency) in accordance with Annex1 to the Commission Implementing Regulation (EU) 2019/317 of 11 February 2019 laying down a performance and charging scheme in the single European sky and repealing Implementing Regulations (EU) No 390/2013 and (EU) No 391/20135 (hereinafter - Regulation No 2019/317) has developed an air navigation performance improvement plan for the third reference period (2020-2024) for safety indicators for the Latvian air navigation service provider SJSC "Latvijas gaisa satiksme" (LGS).
+Within the framework of the North European Functional Airspace Block (hereinafter - NEFAB), the State Agency "Civil Aviation Agency" (hereinafter - the Civil Aviation Agency) developed the air navigation performance improvement plan for the safety indicators of the second reporting period (2015-2019) for the Latvian air navigation service provider SJSC Latvijas gaisa satiksme (LGS) and the State of Latvia in accordance with the requirements of Article 5 of Commission Implementing Regulation (EU) No 390/2013 of 3 May 2013 laying down a performance scheme for air navigation services and network functions.
+The annual monitoring report on the objectives achieved in the plan for the second reporting period was prepared within the framework of NEFAB and submitted to the Performance Review Body of European Commission by 1 June of each year.
+In accordance with the Commission Implementing Regulation (EU) 2019/317 of 11 February 2019 laying down a performance and charging scheme in the single European sky and repealing Implementing Regulations (EU) No 390/2013 and (EU) No 391/2013, the air navigation performance improvement plan for 2020-2024 has been developed at the national level.
+The safety goals developed for both periods of 2015-2019 and 2020-2024 for the state and SJSC Latvijas gaisa satiksme (LGS) have been approved by the European Commission, and they are an integral part of the State Safety Programme.